vasya10/resume-md/README.md

+# Interactive Resume Generator

-A ReactJS / NodeJS based Interactive Resume generator.
+This is a ReactJS / NodeJS based Interactive Resume generator.
+For a working website, see https://vasya10-resume.herokuapp.com/

 This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 It relies on the following technologies: